Can You Get a Payment Plan After an FTB Levy

 - Intercepts state-issued refunds or payments

-Unlike the IRS, the FTB doesn’t require a court order to issue a levy.
+Unlike the IRS, the FTB doesn’t require a court order to issue a levy, which is why it’s critical to see where levies fit into the collection process and take action before things escalate.

 👉 What the FTB Can and Can’t Legally Seize